JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

                     ...f3
 </pre>

 It would also be good to know what word these formants came from.
-We have what phoneme it was, but no context about the word.
+We have what phoneme it was, but no information about the word.
 We've seen how to get the label of an interval given an interval number, but now we need to get the interval number given a specific time.
 First, this will go after formant extraction which is working with the formant object, so we need to switch back to the TextGrid object.

 <pre>
 select TextGrid 'thisTextGrid$'
 </pre>

-Then, we'll use the `Get interval at time:` function and supply what tier number we want to look at (tier 2 in thsi file) and the time (stored in the `midpoint` variable).
+Then, we'll use the `Get interval at time:` function and supply what tier number we want to look at (tier 2 in this file) and the time (stored in the `midpoint` variable).
 This will return a number, which is the nth interval in the word tier that contains that time.
 We'll save that into a variable called `thisWordInterval`.

 <pre>
 thisWordInterval = Get interval at time: 2, midpoint